The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Basepoint-free, Contraction, Rationality, and Cone theorems

 \subsection{Cone theorem}

 Finally, we consider the Cone theorem. \begin{theorem}[Cone theorem; cf.\ {\cite[Theorem 4-2-1]{KMM87}}] Let $\pi\colon X \to Z$ be a projective surjective morphism of integral quasi-excellent Noetherian algebraic spaces of equal characteristic zero over a scheme $S$.
 Suppose that $X$ is normal and that $Z$ admits a dualizing complex $\omega_Z^\bullet$.
-Denote by $K_X$ a canonical divisor on $X$ defined using $\omega_X^\bullet = \pi^!\omega_Z^\bullet$.
-Let $(X,\Delta)$ be a weakly log terminal $\QQ$-pair.
+Denote by $K_X$ a canonical divisor on $X$ associated to $\omega_X^\bullet = \pi^!\omega_Z^\bullet$.
+Let $(X,\Delta)$ be a dlt (or more generally, weakly log terminal) $\QQ$-pair.
 Then,

 where $R_j$ are extremal rays of $\NEbar(X/Z)$ for $(X,\Delta)$.
 Moreover, if $C_j \subseteq X$ is an integral closed subscheme such that $R_j = \RR_{\ge0} \cdot [C_j]$, then for every $\pi$-ample $A\in \Pic(X)$, expressing